Michener Center for Writers

 The Michener Center for Writers is a Masters of Fine Arts program in fiction, poetry, playwriting, and screenwriting at the University of Texas at Austin.
-It is widely regarded as one of the top creative writing programs in the world.
 Bret Anthony Johnston is the current director of the program.
 Previously, James Magnuson ran the program for more than 20 years.
 UT Resident English Department faculty include Elizabeth McCracken, Edward Carey, Roger Reeves, and Michener Center faculty include Amy Hempel, Joanna Klink and rotating guest faculty.

-History

-The program was founded in the early 1990s through a generous endowment from James A. Michener and Mari Sabusawa Michener.
+The program was founded in the early 1990s through an endowment from James A. Michener and Mari Sabusawa Michener.
 It was originally called the Texas Center for Writers, but changed its name to honor Mr. Michener after his death in 1997.

 Fellowships

 The MFA in Writing is a three-year, full-time residency program, unique in its dual-discipline focus.
-While writers apply and are admitted in a primary field of concentration—chosen from fiction, poetry, playwriting or screenwriting—they have the opportunity to develop work in a second field during their program of study.
-The program operates through competitive entry and offers a generous fellowship that includes tuition, a stipend, and other fees.
+While writers apply and are admitted in a primary field — chosen from fiction, poetry, playwriting or screenwriting — they have the opportunity to develop work in a second field during their program of study.
+The program operates through competitive entry and offers a fellowship that includes tuition, a stipend, and other fees.
 Classes are taught by nationally recognized writers as visiting and adjunct faculty and by faculty in the Departments of English, Radio Television and Film, and Theatre & Dance.
 Fellows are eligible to submit to the Keene Prize for Literature.
 Winners receive $50,000 and three runners-up receive $20,000.